 - Aim and Training Philosophy

-- Competencies and Evaluation
+- Seminars and Supervision

-- Training Staff Bios
+- Training Staff Biographies

-Our site is a practicum site for the second year doctoral students in the Counseling & Educational Psychology (CEP) program at NMSU.
+Our Counseling Service is a practicum site for the second year doctoral students in the Counseling & Educational Psychology (CEP) program at NMSU.
 Our site has also been an internship site for master’s level CEP students and advanced doctoral students looking for field experience.
 Students will gain experience working at an integrated university setting working with a range of clinical concerns and various client identities on an interdisciplinary team.
 Practicum trainees will gain additional experience conducting individual and group counseling, outreach workshops, and potentially triage and crisis intervention experience (depending on system need and experience).

 Equal Opportunity Statement

 New Mexico State University, in compliance with applicable laws and in furtherance of its commitment to fostering an environment that welcomes and embraces diversity, does not discriminate on the basis of age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, retaliation, serious medical condition, sex (including pregnancy), sexual orientation, spousal affiliation, or protected veteran status in its programs and activities, including employment, admissions, and educational programs and activities.
 Inquiries may be directed to the Executive Director, Title IX and Section 504 Coordinator, Office of Institutional Equity, P.O.
 Box 30001, 1130 E. University Avenue, Las Cruces, NM 88003; 575-646-3635; firstname.lastname@example.org